Lizard Factions

 Mynth allows users to submit intents to blockchains.
 An intent represents a desire coupled with specific instructions for an action, such as:

 Each intent is serialized in Protobuf format and encoded using Base64.
-The resulting text serves as an identifier for the intent and can be converted into a blockchain address by leveraging Lizard factions.
+The resulting text, known as the intent “proto” serves as an identifier for the intent and can be converted into a blockchain address by leveraging Lizard factions.

 What Are Lizard Factions?